Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

 A small brush, rubber gloves, and an application bottle are all crucial pieces for dyeing your hair quickly, easily, and mess-free.

-Before applying hair color, detangle each section of the hair to ensure the color is applied evenly and properly.
+Before applying hair color, detangle each section to ensure the color is applied evenly.

 The ends of the hair are more porous and can absorb color more quickly, so it’s best to start at the roots and work your way down the hair shaft to create a seamless color application.

-After the hair dye is thoroughly applied, leave the hair down for the required amount of time for the dye to set into the hair.
+After the hair dye is thoroughly applied, leave the hair down for the required time for the dye to set.

 This helps avoid any patchiness or unevenness that can occur when twisting the hair into a tight bun, allowing the color to set.